danguyenwork/ds_ab_testing/writeup.md

 | Uruguay     | -0.442145239446  | 0.658411807723 |
 | Venezuela   | 0.329812303369   | 0.741544374698 |

+All tests are have insignificant p-values.
+Therefore we fail to reject the null hypothesis.

+# Conclusion

 All tests are insignificant, indicating that localization does not have an effect.
+The next step could be to fit a model that predicts conversion rate based on existing and interpret that model to determine which features seem to have the most positive effect on conversion.
+If there is a correlation between that feature and Spain, that would tell us that that feature might be responsible for Spain's performance.